Wolfram Mathematica: Extensions

-As of Version 13, there are 6,051 built-in functions and symbols in the Wolfram Language.
+As of Version 14, there are 6,602 built-in functions and symbols in the Wolfram Language.
 Stephen Wolfram announced the launch of the Wolfram Function Repository in June 2019 as a way for the public Wolfram community to contribute functionality to the Wolfram Language.
-At the time of Stephen Wolfram's release announcement for Mathematica 13, there were 2,259 functions contributed as Resource Functions.
+There are currently more than 3000 functions contributed as Resource Functions.
 In addition to the Wolfram Function Repository, there is a Wolfram Data Repository with computable data and the Wolfram Neural Net Repository for machine learning.

 Wolfram Mathematica is the basis of the Combinatorica package, which adds discrete mathematics functionality in combinatorics and graph theory to the program.

 Connections to other applications, programming languages, and services

 Communication with other applications can be done using a protocol called Wolfram Symbolic Transfer Protocol (WSTP).
 It allows communication between the Wolfram Mathematica kernel and the front end and provides a general interface between the kernel and other applications.

 Wolfram Research freely distributes a developer kit for linking applications written in the programming language C to the Mathematica kernel through WSTP using J/Link., a Java program that can ask Mathematica to perform computations.
 Similar functionality is achieved with .NET /Link, but with .NET programs instead of Java programs.

 Other languages that connect to Mathematica include Haskell, AppleScript, Racket, Visual Basic, Python, and Clojure.

 Mathematica supports the generation and execution of Modelica models for systems modeling and connects with Wolfram System Modeler.

 Links are also available to many third-party software packages and APIs.

 Mathematica can also capture real-time data from a variety of sources and can read and write to public blockchains (Bitcoin, Ethereum, and ARK).

 It supports import and export of over 220 data, image, video, sound, computer-aided design (CAD), geographic information systems (GIS), document, and biomedical formats.

 In 2019, support was added for compiling Wolfram Language code to LLVM.

 Version 12.3 of the Wolfram Language added support for Arduino.